 Antenna Type.
 The Antenna Type control is used to select which of the antenna beam patterns stored in memory is used by the MBTS to formulate reply signals.
-Five different control choices are available.
-These include the ASR-11/MSSR LVA, the Five Foot Terminal Array, the Six Foot EnRoute Array, a User Defined pattern, and a MANUAL setting.
-The antenna pattern characteristics of the first three choices, the ASR-11/MSSR LVA, the Five Foot Terminal Array, and the Six Foot EnRoute Array are based upon the measured performance of each array type.
+Six different control choices are available.
+These include the ASR-11/MSSR LVA, the Five Foot Terminal Array, the Six Foot EnRoute Array, the PRM Array, a User Defined pattern, and a MANUAL setting.
+The antenna pattern characteristics of the first four choices, the ASR-11/MSSR LVA, the Five Foot Terminal Array, the Six Foot EnRoute Array, and the PRM Array are based upon the measured performance of each array type.
 These patterns are permanently stored in MBTS memory.